Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, Taiwan has announced that it will temporarily suspend import inspection procedures for 35 product groups of violating enterprises such as: pepper, star anise, ginger, turmeric, cardamom, vanilla, sauces...

-Regarding this issue, on VPSA's side, immediately after receiving the warning information from the Import-Export Department (Ministry of Industry and Trade), the association sent a warning to businesses and requested all exporting and purchasing businesses to immediately take timely preventive and control measures, widely notify and request agents, farmers and other related subjects in the supply chain from the garden to the factory to stop and replace the use of red packaging and containers for fresh and dried pepper with white packaging immediately (do not use drying tarps or colored bags).
+Regarding this issue, on VPSA's side, immediately after receiving the warning information from the Import-Export Department (Ministry of Industry and Trade), the association sent a warning to businesses and requested all exporting and purchasing businesses to immediately take timely prevention and control measures, widely notify and request agents, farmers and other related subjects in the supply chain from garden to factory to stop and replace the use of red packaging and containers for fresh and dried pepper with white packaging immediately (do not use drying tarps or colored bags).

 VPSA believes that, in the context of the 2025 pepper crop being about to be harvested, it is extremely necessary to urgently adjust processing and harvesting methods for farmers and agents.